nlepage/go-wasm-http-talk/slides.md

 # Deploy a Go HTTP server in your browser

 Notes:
 - Hi everybody, my name is Nicolas Lepage, I am a developer at Zenika IT in France.
-I work a lot with Javascript, and I also like experimenting with Go.
+I work mostly with Javascript, and I also like experimenting with Go.
 - This is my first talk in english, so dont be surprised, I am a little out of practice.
 - Today I am going to talk about, deploying a Go HTTP server in your browser.